JotaTostes/DevEvaluation/README.md

-# Ambev Developer Evaluation - Sales API
+# Developer Evaluation - Sales API

 A .NET 8 REST API for managing sales records, built with DDD, Clean Architecture, and CQRS patterns.